JJamesWWang/overstats/README.md

 ## Renaming your project

-Your app module is currently called `OverStats`.
+Your app module is currently called `Overstats`.
 There is a script file included that will rename your project to anything you like in one go.
 Open the file `rename_phoenix_project.sh` and read the instructions at the top.